marlinmm/BanDiTS/README.md

-# Project for course GEO419 at FSU Jena
+# Breakpoint Detection in Sentinel-1 Time Series

 ### This tool aims to make detecting breakpoints and anomalies in Sentinel-1 time series easier:
 This package is a project by Marlin M. Mueller and Jonas Ziemer for the module GEO419 of the M.Sc.
 Geoinformatics at the Friedrich-Schiller-University Jena.
-It provides a framework for importing 3D-raster files in rasterio-compatible formats and provides basic filtering and statistical functionality.
+It provides a framework for importing 3D-raster files in _rasterio_-compatible formats and provides basic filtering and statistical functionality.
 It was developed mainly for fire and agricultural breakpoint- and anomly-detection

 Basic functionality includes: